 - You’re not spending more than you normally would just to attain the rewards

 - You understand the fees and have weighed the pros/cons.

-With that in mind, I don’t see why you wouldn’t want to take advantage of frequent flyer program benefits while flying into, out of and around China.
+With that in mind, I don’t see why you wouldn’t want to take advantage of frequent flyer program for China while you’re coming to visit or live here.
 I’m saving up for a nice family vacation to France.
 What would you use your miles/points for?